Photo by Andrew Chick

 Lollycocks Field is an amazing designated wildlife site and nature reserve, providing important standing water and wetland habitat for local wildlife.

-In order to ensure these habitats keep supporting Sleaford's native species, and attracting new ones, intended works will focus on maintaining and enhancing the current habitat.
+In order to ensure these habitats keep supporting Sleaford's native species, and attracting new ones, works have focused on maintaining and enhancing the current habitat.

-Not only will this improve the ecological value of the site but also its aesthetic value.
+Not only has this improved the ecological value of the site but also its aesthetic value.

 Lollycocks Field, showing large quantities of reedmace.